-1. Most small drone operations have now been limited to daylight hours.
+1. Most small drone operations are limited to daylight hours.

-Drones weighing less than 55 pounds are now only able to fly during the daylight hours unless the aircraft carries lights visible for three miles.
-Drone operators who wish to participate in night flights must demonstrate specific safety measures and obtain a waiver.
+Drones weighing less than 55 pounds are restricted to use during daylight hours or civil twilight (30 minutes before official sunrise to 30 minutes after official sunset) unless the aircraft carries lights visible for three miles.
+Drone operators who wish to participate in night flights must demonstrate specific safety measures and obtain a waiver from the FAA.

 2. Drone operators must get certified every two years.

-Operators will now have to pass an aeronautics test every 24 months for a certificate, as well as a background check by the Transportation Security Administration.
+Operators have to pass an aeronautics knowledge test, as well as a background check by the Transportation Security Administration (TSA), every 24 months to obtain a Remote Pilot Certificate.

-3. Most small drones must remain lower than 400 feet in the air.
+3. Small drones must remain lower than 400 feet in the air under most circumstances.

 5. Operators must be at least 16 years old.